bevyengine/rfcs/rfcs/56-better-reflect.md

   it was too long.
   \
   Technically, `Canon` doesn't mean "normal representation", as "canonical" does, but it's short and close enough to be understood.
-I thought about using `canonize` instead of `make_canon`, but it felt too religious.
 - An earlier version of this RFC had the exact opposite approach to fix the uniqueness issue: Instead of removing all underlying-dependent methods from `Reflect` and adding them to a new trait, we kept the underlying-dependent